-In the Sep 27/12 post, I related my own experience of becoming immersed in the story world of a movie involving an assassin hired to take out a president, an experience in which I ended up pulling for the assassin to make the kill.
+In this post, I related my own experience of becoming immersed in the story world of a movie involving an assassin hired to take out a president, an experience in which I ended up pulling for the assassin to make the kill.
 While immersed in that story world, my real-life values were abandoned in favor of a different set of values.

 To be clear, this adoption of the values of a story world does not occur every time one experiences a story, and that is because one can simply refuse to suspend one’s disbelief.
 One can just say ‘no’ to becoming immersed in the story world–and its values–and thus, remain in a position outside the story world from which it is possible to evaluate the values permeating that world.
 But immersion in the story world results in one’s matrix of values being taken over by the story world’s matrix of values.

 A storyteller has various means for building a matrix of values for a story world, and one that has gone largely unrecognized is point-of-view crafting.
-The Sep 25/12 post made the point that filtering the events of a story through the point of view of a particular character leads the audience into developing a sense of empathy for that character, an empathy that results in the audience wishing the character success in whatever they do. . .including endeavors that run counter to the audience’s real-life matrix of values.
+Who Says You Have to be Objective made the point that filtering the events of a story through the point of view of a particular character leads the audience into developing a sense of empathy for that character, an empathy that results in the audience wishing the character success in whatever they do. . .including endeavors that run counter to the audience’s real-life matrix of values.
 To put it another way, establishing a character as the point-of-view character of a story contributes toward making whatever values he or she possesses normative for the story.